+To distinguish between closed-loop and predicted quantities we introduce the notation $x(t|k), u(t|k)$, which denotes a $t$-step ahead prediction of the state and input $x,u$ made at time step $k$.
+Let $z(t|k) = \mathbb{E}\{ x(t|k) \: | \: x(k) \}$ and consider the distributed error feedback control law

-where $K_{\mathcal{N}_i}$ is a stabilizing structured linear feedback according to \eqref{eq:terminal_controller} and $v_i(t|k), t=0, ..., N-1$ is the nominal input sequence, obtained as the solution of an optimization problem solved at time $k$.
-Let further $e(t|k) = x(t+k) - z(t|k)$ be the deviation between the real and nominal state.
-From Assumption \ref{assum:uncorrelated_dist} and the fact that $w$ is zero mean, the dynamics \eqref{eq:system_dynamics} can be separated into
+where $K_{\mathcal{N}_i}$ is a structured feedback gain according to Assumption \ref{assumption:feedback} and $v_i(\cdot|k)$ a nominal input sequence obtained as a solution of an MPC optimization problem solved at time $k$.
+Note that by assumption $w(t|k) \overset{d}{=} w(t+k)$ is a zero-mean white noise, from which we can deduce that the predictive mean $z_i$ evolves according to